Cbaesparta/exp7/README.md

 Indexed Access: Each element in an array can be accessed directly using an index.
 In most programming languages, indexing starts from 0.
 For example, in an array a with 5 elements, a[0] refers to the first element and a[4] refers to the last element.

 Contiguous Memory Allocation: Arrays are stored in contiguous memory locations, which means that the elements are stored next to each other.
 This allows for efficient access and iteration through the array.
+## Strings:
+#### Showing Strings
+**Theory:**

+Displaying a string involves simply presenting its content to the user.
+This operation is fundamental in programming and serves various purposes such as debugging, user feedback, and output generation.
+When you show a string, you typically output its content to the console or a user interface.

+Key Points:

+**Purpose**: To display or output the contents of a string to the user.
+**Use Case** Debugging, logging, or displaying messages in a program.
+**Implementation:** Generally involves calling a function or method that outputs the string to a screen or log file.
+#### Reversing Strings
+Theory:

+Reversing a string involves creating a new string where the characters are in the opposite order compared to the original string.
+This operation is often used in algorithms, data processing, and sometimes in solving specific problems where the order of characters is significant.

+Key Points:

+Purpose: To reverse the sequence of characters in a string.
+Use Case: Useful in algorithms, data manipulation, or when solving problems that require reversed data.
+Implementation: Typically involves iterating over the string from the end to the beginning, or using built-in functions that reverse the order of characters.
+#### Concatenating Strings
+Theory:

+Concatenating strings means joining two or more strings end-to-end to form a single, longer string.
+This operation is essential for constructing messages, generating dynamic content, or combining data from different sources.

+Key Points:

+Purpose: To combine multiple strings into one continuous string.
+Use Case: Building messages, generating dynamic text, or merging data from different sources.
+Implementation: Usually involves appending the characters of one string to another or using functions that handle string concatenation.
+#### Checking Palindrome
+Theory:

+A palindrome is a string that reads the same forward and backward, such as "radar" or "level".
+Checking if a string is a palindrome involves comparing the string to its reverse.
+This operation is useful in various applications, including text processing and pattern recognition.

+Key Points:

+Purpose: To determine if a string is a palindrome.
+Use Case: Used in text analysis, pattern matching, and certain algorithms where symmetry is a factor.
+Implementation: Typically involves reversing the string and comparing it to the original.
+If both are identical, the string is a palindrome.
 ### Code 1:CALLING ARRAY
 ```
 //Sai Sankar Jena